How to Enter?

 Stage 2 - Submit application form

 There is a registration fee of £1000 to submit the application form, this covers the initial application validation.
-Note: participants registering before 1 January 2021, will qualify for a discounted registration fee of £200.
 This is a one off admin fee.

 The applications will be validated by the Freedom Flight Judging panel, to ensure they meet the requirements set out and the ultimate goal of achieving Zero Carbon Aviation.